s-opitz/eisenstein_series/README.md

 =============

 Implementation of several algorithms for the computation (with sage) of vector valued Eisenstein series for the Weil representation w.r.t. an even lattice or a finite quadratic module.
+The algorithms are part of (and were written in the course of) the authors PhD thesis at the Technische Universität Darmstadt.

 Installation
 ============